TheBB/spaceline/README.md

 here.

 - You're missing an optional dependency.
 Spacemacs includes packages that display information in the mode-line.
-The leftmost segment is invisible `eyebrowse-mode`, `window-numbering-mode` and `evil` are all not present.
-I you don't wish to use these packages, there is a theme provided called `spaceline-emacs-theme` which is supposed to look good regardless.
+The leftmost segment is invisible if `eyebrowse-mode`, `window-numbering-mode` and `evil` are all not present.
+If you don't wish to use these packages, there is a theme provided called `spaceline-emacs-theme` which is supposed to look good regardless.